 5. Seitan

-• Benefits: Made from gluten, seitan is high in protein and can be easily flavored and added to various dishes to mimic the texture of meat.
+Benefits: Made from gluten, seitan is high in protein and can be easily flavored and added to various dishes to mimic meat textures.

 6. Protein Powders

-• Benefits: These can be added to smoothies or meals to boost protein intake conveniently and are particularly useful for meeting heightened post-workout protein needs.
+Benefits: These powders can be added to smoothies or meals to conveniently boost protein intake.
+Explore our high-quality pea protein powder and other vegan protein powders to support your nutrition plan.

 Integrating Vegan Proteins into an Athlete’s Diet